Throughout the history of the School our pupils have gone on to achieve a great deal. Here are some of the more well-known ones:

 The BBC Breakfast presenter, like Simon Pegg, spent some of his early years in our Junior School before moving to other schools in Gloucestershire.

 Andy Johns is a record engineer and producer whose career has spanned more than thirty years, and involved engineering or producing records by artists ranging from Led Zeppelin and The Rolling Stones to Van Halen and Rod Stewart, with sales total in excess of 160 million copies.
 Full name Jeremy Andrew Johns, Andy sadly passed away in April 2013.

-Dr Richard Shephard MBE – 1958-1966 Richard is a former chorister who has written operas, operettas, musicals, orchestral works, music for television, and chamber music but is perhaps best known for his choral works which are sung extensively around the world today, especially in churches and cathedrals in England and America.
+Richard was a former chorister who has written operas, operettas, musicals, orchestral works, music for television, and chamber music but is perhaps best known for his choral works which are sung extensively around the world today, especially in churches and cathedrals in England and America.
 His compositions are frequently broadcast in the United Kingdom.

 Mr Sultan is had an extensive career in the energy industry.
 He is currently a Senior Partner in the company F&N Consultancy, which specializes in high level strategic advice related to the energy industry.
 He has previously been Chief Executive Officer of the Kuwait Petroleum Corporation and President of Kuwait Petroleum International Limited.
 Among many positions he still holds he is currently the Director of the Oxford Energy Seminar.

 As co-founder of Ilmor Engineering with Mario Illien, Paul helped to make engines for American Indy 500 cars before moving into Formula One with Mercedes.
 This association saw them win a constructors' championship in 1998; in the same year, and the next, Mika Hakkinen won the drivers' championship in an Ilmor-powered McLaren Mercedes.
 Paul sadly died in May 2001.